-27. As part of the review, we have looked at the perceived strengths, weaknesses, opportunities and threats of the current approach to heathlands (SWOT analysis).
-We held two workshops with town and parish councils on 23 and 24 October 2014.
-At the workshops, we presented an initial SWOT analysis for discussion, and asked attendees to add to this, prioritise the issues and make additional comments.
+28. In October 2014, to kick start the process officers and parish councils undertook a perceived SWOT (strengths, weaknesses, opportunities and threats) analysis of the current approach to heathlands.
+At the workshops with town and parish councils we presented an initial SWOT analysis for discussion, and asked attendees to add to this, prioritise the issues and make additional comments.
 The outcomes of the workshops are summarised below.